The term paper should have been handed in in the semester before last...

 Dates: Mondays, 11 a.m. to 12.30 p.m.

 The offer takes place on the campus of the University of Bremen.
-If you are interested in participating in a group, a preliminary discussion can be arranged via our secretariat.
+If you are interested in participating in a group, an individual meeting can be arranged via our secretary's office.

 Group leader: Cordula Schrör